The Quote to Cash Tour

-I was recently anointed Senior Marketing Consultant at Advanced Technology Group (ATG), and one of my primary duties is to travel the country, educating the unwashed on Quote to Cash and Monetization.
+I was recently anointed Marketing Director at Advanced Technology Group (ATG), and one of my primary duties is to travel the country, educating the unwashed on Quote to Cash and monetization.

 A four-day bus ride landed me in Topeka, Kansas.
 Below is the dialogue from the keynote given in front of about 200 people.

 “My name is Jay Allen, I’m from Advanced Technology Group – we call it ATG – and we’re headquartered just up the road a piece in Overland Park.
 Yes, thank you.
 Great place.
 I, however, work out of our offices in Missoula, Montana.